7 Questions To Ask Your Franchisor Before You Invest

 The answers will surprise you.
 Some franchise opportunities prefer owners who are not the primary service provider because the owner can get bogged down in delivering a service instead of growing a business.
 Other franchise concepts are geared towards owner-operators, where owners provide the service or products themselves.
 And others still are tailored to allow the franchise owner to establish for themselves the kind of business they want.

 If a franchise opportunity requires the owner to deliver a service or sell a product, you’ll need skills to deliver on those goals.
 That’s not to say a building franchise isn’t for you just because you’re not a builder.
 In many cases, the franchisor will provide you with the training you need to become successful.

 7 – What are the ongoing franchise costs?

 The biggest differentiating factor for most entrepreneurs comes down to one question: How much does the franchisor charge your new business each month?
 Franchisors collect royalties on sales ranging from 3% to 6% or more.

 Also, a franchise company might charge a marketing fee to support the brand’s position in the market.
 This money might be used to pay for advertisements in local or national publications, television ads or online resources.

 Other costs may include licensing fees, the cost of products you have to order from the franchise company and lead generation charges.
 Understanding the structure of ongoing franchise costs is a vital piece of information you’ll need to ultimately make the best decision for your business future.

-Consider becoming a 1-800 Water Damage franchise owner today
+Consider becoming a 1-800 Water Damage repair business owner today

-Owning a 1-800 Water Damage franchise might be the right opportunity for you.
+Owning a 1-800 Water Damage repair business might be the right opportunity for you.
 To inquire about how you can deliver a vital service to homeowners and businesses, download our free Franchise Information Report today.